Credit Card Fraud Investigations: How do Banks & Other Entities Investigate Unauthorized Transactions?

 - Keylogging: Tips to Help Combat Illicit Key Tracking

 What You Need to Know First

 As we discussed in a recent blog post, not all fraud activity falls under the mantle of payment fraud.
-Threats like synthetic fraud and business email compromise (BEC) may be tied to payment fraud, but other threats like friendly fraud and family fraud also exist.
-In these cases, the customer is engaging in abuse which they (intentionally or unintentionally) try to pass off as third-party criminal activity.
+Threats like synthetic fraud and business email compromise (BEC) may be tied to payment fraud, but threats like friendly and family fraud also exist.
+In these cases, the customer is engaging in abuse that they (intentionally or unintentionally) try to pass off as third-party criminal activity.
 This can only be revealed during the credit card fraud investigation process, though.

 We should also clarify that credit card companies like Visa and Mastercard don’t typically get involved in these investigations.
-They set the rules, but most disputes resulting from alleged fraud are handled by the cardholder’s issuing bank.
+They set the rules, but most payment disputes resulting from alleged fraud are handled by the cardholder’s issuing bank.
 Even among disputes that progress to the chargeback phase, only about 2% of cases will require the card network’s direct involvement (a process called arbitration).